Removing stabbing video from X would be ‘overreach’, Southport Inquiry told

 “For you to take that away from me under the guise of safety that isn’t justice, that’s tyrannical overreach.”

-The inquiry was told X, which Rudakubana is thought to have had a number of accounts on, allowed children over 13 to set up an account but there were extra restrictions on accounts of under-18s.
+The inquiry was told X, which Rudakubana had a number of accounts on, allowed children over 13 to set up an account but there were extra restrictions on accounts of under-18s.

 However, in July 2024 age was simply verified by users entering their date of birth.